 Last, but not least the speciality of sports medicine should be upgraded and brought at par with other specialisations with due importance/weightage for promotions to such Officers.
 This will attract suitable and talented medical Officers.

-Cdr Mukund Yeolekar, Ex-Principal Naval College of Engineering (INS Shivaji)
+Cdr Mukund Yeolekar, Editor-in-Chief Seagull Magazine, Ex-Principal Naval College of Engineering (INS Shivaji)

 There is a dire need to have a scientific and systematic approach to physical toughening of young trainees.
 The ‘toughening’ has to be in steps which will become rigorous gradually and not suddenly.
 There is also a need to accurately and scientifically assess the physical capabilities of candidates during SSB, to determine if they can withstand the rigorous training regimen.
 Assuming that the recruits will get toughened during training would be incorrect.